THeLovelySheep/LeviLaunchroid/README.md

 ### Testing

 Test all changes on multiple devices and Android versions to ensure compatibility and stability.
-Verify that your modifications work correctly on both ARM64 and ARM32 architectures when applicable.

 ### Pull Requests